 - 1. Activities requiring Code Enforcement Officer approval.
-Any activity listed in Section 3.4, as requiring approval from the Code Enforcement Officer. - 2.
+Any activity listed in Section 3.4 requiring approval from the Code Enforcement Officer. - 2.
 Activities requiring Planning Board approval.
 Any activity listed in Section 3.4 as requiring Conditional Use Approval from the Planning Board. - 3.
 Road culvert.
 A permit is not required for the replacement of an existing road culvert as long as: - 1.
 The replacement culvert is not more than 25% longer than the culvert being replaced; - 2.
 The replacement culvert is not longer than 75 feet; and - 3.
 Adequate erosion control measures are taken to prevent sedimentation of the water, and the crossing does not block fish passage in the watercourse. - 4.
 Archaeological excavation.
 A permit is not required for an archaeological excavation as long as the excavation is conducted by an archaeologist listed on the State Historic Preservation Officer's level 1 or level 2 approved list, and unreasonable erosion and sedimentation is prevented by means of adequate and timely temporary and permanent stabilization measures. - 5.
 Permit in addition to other permits.
-Any permit required by this Ordinance shall be in addition to any other permit required by other law or ordinance.

-7.4 Permit Application
+Any permit required by this Ordinance shall be in addition to any other permit required by other law or ordinance. - 7.4 Permit Application

-- Written application.
+- 1. Written application.
 Every applicant for a permit shall submit a written application, including a scaled site plan, on a form provided by the municipality, to the Code Enforcement Officer.
 The following items, when appropriate, shall be included on the application. - 1.
-The shape, size and location of the lot to be built upon and structure(s) to be erected, altered or removed. - 2.
+The shape, size, and location of the lot to be built upon and structure(s) to be erected, altered, or removed. - 2.
 Any structure(s) already on the lot. - 3.
 Setbacks of structure(s). - 4.
 Statement of intended use. - 5.
 Any other information needed by the Code Enforcement Officer, Planning Board, or the Board of Appeals to determine compliance with the provisions of this Ordinance. - 6.
 Documentation that the applicant has right, title or interest in the property. - 2.
 Signature.
-All applications shall be signed by an owner of the property or individual who can show evidence of right, title or interest in the property, or the owner's legal agent, representative, tenant or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information on it is complete and accurate.
+All applications shall be signed by an owner of the property or individual who can show evidence of right, title or interest in the property, or the owner's legal agent, representative, tenant, or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information on it is complete and accurate.
 If the person signing the application is not the owner or lessee of the property, then that person shall submit a letter of authorization from the owner or lessee. - 3.
 Application to be dated.
 All applications shall be dated, and the Code Enforcement Officer or Planning Board, as appropriate, shall note upon each application the date and time of its receipt. - 4.
 Plumbing Permit & Subsurface Wastewater Disposal Permit.
-If the property is not served by a public sewer, a valid plumbing permit or a completed application for a plumbing permit and/or subsurface wastewater disposal permit including the site evaluation approved by the Plumbing Inspector, shall be submitted whenever the nature of the proposed structure or use would require the installation of a subsurface wastewater disposal system.
+If the property is not served by a public sewer, a valid plumbing permit or a completed application for a plumbing permit and/or subsurface wastewater disposal permit including the site evaluation approved by the Plumbing Inspector, shall be submitted whenever the nature of the proposed structure or use would require the installation of a subsurface wastewater disposal system. - 5.
+Photographic record required.
+Permit applications for development within the Shoreland Zone shall provide preconstruction photographs as part of the application materials and, no later than 20 days after completion of the development, postconstruction photographs of the shoreline vegetation and development site.
+The photographs must be sent with a copy of the notification form or labeled with the applicant's name and the location in which the activity took place.